tobiasschumacher/quantification_paper/Readme.md

     python3 -m run -a {algorithms} -d {datasets} --seeds {seeds}
 ```

 where algorithms and datasets to run on can be specified by their respective names as listed in ```quantifier_index.csv``` and ```data/data_index.csv```.
-An ```--modes``` argument can be used to specify whether only binary or multiclass experiments should be conducted.
+A ```--modes``` argument can be used to specify whether only binary or multiclass experiments should be conducted.
 When none of the arguments are specified, all experiments will be executed according to the default parameters specified in ```config.py```.
 These defaults include all datasets and all quantifers, except for the SVMperf-based quantifiers and quantification forests, which require additional code to be run:
 1. To reproduce the experiments on SVM-based quantification, one first needs to download the [SVMperf](https://www.cs.cornell.edu/people/tj/svm_light/svm_perf.html) software by Joachims, and compile it AFTER applying a patch on this code to add quantification-oriented loss functions into the framework, as has been done by Esuli, Moreo and Sebastiani in their [QuaNet](https://github.com/HLT-ISTI/QuaNet) project.
 The path to the compiled SVMperf code must then be provided to the ```SVMPERF_PATH``` variable in ```config.py```, and then one can safely pass ```SVM-K```, ```SVM-Q```, ```RBF-K```, and ```RBF-Q``` as algorithms to ```run.py```.
 2. To run quantification forests, one requires the jar-files of the [WEKA](https://www.cs.waikato.ac.nz/ml/weka/)-based implementation of [quantification forests](https://ieeexplore.ieee.org/document/6729537) by Letizia Milli et al. We were provided with these files by Ms. Milli upon request.